[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 12-11-1990 by Ord. No. 90-18. Amendments noted where applicable.]

 License forms and official tags or sleeves shall be furnished by the municipality and shall be numbered serially and shall bear the year of issuance and the name of the municipality.

-No Municipal Clerk or other official designated by the governing body of any municipality to license cats therein shall grant any such license and official registration tag or sleeve for any cat, unless the owner thereof provides evidence that the cat to be licensed and registered has been inoculated with a rabies vaccine of a type approved by and administered in accordance with the recommendation of the United States Department of Agriculture and the United States Department of Human Services or has been certified exempt as provided in § 75-2 of this chapter.
+No Municipal Clerk or other official designated by the governing body of any municipality to license cats therein shall grant any such license and official registration tag or sleeve for any cat unless the owner thereof provides evidence that the cat to be licensed and registered has been inoculated with a rabies vaccine of a type approved by and administered in accordance with the recommendation of the United States Department of Agriculture and the United States Department of Health and Human Services or has been certified exempt as provided in § 75-2 of this chapter.
 The rabies inoculation shall be administered by a duly licensed veterinarian or by such other veterinarian permitted by law to do the same.

 The person applying for the license and registration tag and/or sleeve shall pay the fee fixed or authorized.
 The fee for the renewal of a license and registration tag or sleeve shall be the same as for the original.
 Said license, registration tag or sleeve shall expire on December 31 of the year of issuance.
 Only one license and registration tag or sleeve shall be required in the licensing year for any cat in the Borough of Kenilworth.
 Any valid New Jersey license tag or sleeve issued by a New Jersey municipality shall be accepted by this municipality as evidence of compliance.